 What is student loan recertification?

-- allow borrowers to recalculate their income during the forbearance if their income has changed significantly.
+- Be allowed to recalculate their income during the forbearance if their income has changed significantly.
 When the forbearance ends, your student loan payments will restart at the new amount.

 How do you recertify income-based repayment?